marlycormar/iCARE/Readme.md

     - Default region name: us-east-1
     - Default output format:

-- Useful commands:

-    - Show the current buckets:

-            s3 ls

-    - List all the objects in a bucket:
+- Test that you can enumerate the Farsight files in the bucket:

-            s3 ls s3://bucket_name
+    s3 ls s3://fgs-ufh-farsight-results

 - Exit the shell.

-Download all files into current directory:
+## Download all files

+    cd $directory_with_farsight_files
-            aws s3 sync s3://bucket_name .
+    aws s3 sync s3://fgs-ufh-farsight-results .

-## Create database
+## Create database if needed

-    CREATE DATABASE iCARE;
+    echo "CREATE DATABASE iCARE;" | mysql -u root

 ## Convert tabular data into a mysql db